rspamd/rspamd.com/doc/modules/whitelist.md

 layout: doc
 title: Whitelist module
 ---

 # Whitelist module

-Whitelist module is intended to negate or increase scores for some messages that are known to be from the trusted sources.
-Due to `SMTP` protocol design flaws, it is quite easy to forge sender.
-Therefore, rspamd tries to validate sender based on the following additional
+Whitelist module is intended to decrease or increase scores for some messages that are known to be from the trusted sources **based on DKIM/SPF/DMARC policies** (for generic lists please use [multimap module](multimap.html)).

-properties:
+The reasoning for this module is that due to `SMTP` protocol design flaws, it is quite easy to forge sender.
+Therefore, rspamd tries to validate sender based on the following additional policies:

-- `DKIM`: a message has a valid DKIM signature for this domain
+- `DKIM`: a message has a valid DKIM signature for this domain (similar to DMARC alignment but for DKIM only)
 - `SPF`: a message matches SPF record for the domain
-- `DMARC`: a message satisfies domain's DMARC policy (implies SPF or DKIM)
+- `DMARC`: a message satisfies domain's DMARC policy (implies *aligned* SPF **or** DKIM according to the DMARC standard)

 ## Whitelist setup